 A. Defining health

 10. When considering health in strategic environmental assessment, it is important to note that a relatively small group of health conditions is responsible for a large part of the disease burden in Europe.
 Non-communicable diseases – including diabetes, cardiovascular diseases, cancer, chronic respiratory diseases and mental disorders – are particularly relevant.
-Many of the driving forces affecting such non-communicable diseases come from outside the health sector and are associated with plans and programmes prepared in other sectors that fall under the remit of the Protocol.
+Many of the driving forces affecting such non-communicable diseases are resulting from alterations of environment and socio-economic conditions and come from outside the health sector and are associated with plans and programmes prepared in other sectors that fall under the remit of the Protocol.
 This situation highlights the importance of intersectoral cooperation when undertaking environmental health burden reduction activities.

 11. While non-communicable diseases dominate the disease burden in high-income countries, communicable diseases, particularly for young children, are responsible for much of the disease burden in low- and middle-income countries.
 This factor will need to be considered when applying health-inclusive strategic environmental assessment in low- and middle-income countries.